 Everything There is to Know About the Porsche 944 Turbo

-It would be pretty easy to slam a turbo on a Porsche 944 and call it a Porsche 944 Turbo, increasing the horsepower, then market the vehicle as a high powered, Corvette killing sports car and call it a day but that wouldn’t make for a true Porsche.
-There is more to the Porsche 944 Turbo, much more..
+It would have been pretty easy for Porsche to slam a turbo on the Porsche 944 and call it a Porsche 944 Turbo.
+Porsche could then market the 944 ‘turbo’ as a high powered Corvette killing sports car and call it a day, but that wouldn’t make for a true Porsche.
+There is more to the Porsche 944 Turbo, much more.

 Here you’ll find detailed info on all of the factory upgraded parts over the course of the 7 years this car was in production.
-Also you’ll see how many 944 turbos were made, where they are located if they can still be maintained and the hidden gem factor these cars hold that really should not be ignored.
+Also you’ll discover how many 944 turbos were made, where they are located, if they can still be maintained and the hidden gem factor these cars hold that really should not be ignored.

 1985 Porsche 944 Turbo – First Release